Fairfax Forward - The Fairfax Center Area Study

 The Fairfax Center Area Study

-The Fairfax Center Area Study [Plan Amendment (PA) 2013-III-FC1] is a multi-phase planning study to examine the Comprehensive Plan guidance for the Fairfax Center Area.
+The Fairfax Center Area Study [Plan Amendment (PA) 2013-III-FC1] was a multi-phase planning study to examine the Comprehensive Plan guidance for the Fairfax Center Area.
 The Fairfax Center Area comprises approximately 5,500 acres west of the City of Fairfax and east of Centreville, generally between Lee-Jackson Memorial Highway (Route 50) and Lee Highway (Route 29).
 The area has evolved from greenfields into a community of neighborhoods, retail, and employment.
-The Fairfax Center Area Study provides an opportunity to assess how the Fairfax Center Area will continue to evolve in the next 20-30 years .
+The Fairfax Center Area Study assessed how the Fairfax Center Area will continue to evolve in the next 20-30 years .

 Click the tabs on the top of the screen for more information on the study.